European Union Studies (MA)

 Benefit from studying at a Europaeum University

-Leiden University is part of the Europaeum network and students on the European Union Studies specialisation also benefit from studying alongside students on the 2 year Europaeum MA European Politics and Society degree programme, resulting in increasingly diverse classroom and social experiences.
+Leiden University is part of the Europaeum network and students on the European Union Studies specialisation also benefit from studying alongside students on the 2 year Europaeum MA European Politics and Society degree programme, resulting in a more diverse classroom and social experiences.
 All students on the European Union Studies specialisation and the MA EPS programme are eligible to apply for attendance at the regular spring, summer and winter schools run by the Europaeum.

 Why Leiden University